cchiw/Diderot-Dev-Examples/tool_printIR/readme.md

 By default the tool will save one version of the IR in two files: Unicode in "tmpRead.txt" and latex version in tmpRead.latex.

 ### Print whatever we can
-In leui of using the ```printIR()``` operation the user can use command line arguments.
-The (optional) commands "--readEin" and "--readEinRewrite" described below, are required.
+In leui of using the ```printIR()``` operation the user can use command line argument "--readEin".
 It will print a larger portion of the computations in the program (every EIN operator in the high-to-mid stage of the compiler).

 ### Command Line Arguments
-	* Rewrite calls(optional)
-		* --readEinRewrite : print four steps of rewriting :
-		* --readEin1, --readEin2, --readEin3, --readEin4: specify a single step of rewriting
-	* Format(optional)
+* *Format*
+	* (default)		: both latex and unicode output
-		* --readEinLatex : latex output
+	* --formatTex	        : latex output only
-		* --readEinUni : unicode output
+	* --formatUni 		: unicode output only
-		* By default both are used
+* *Representation*
+	* (default)		: surface level representation (without indices)
+	* --repEin	        : EIN notation only
+	* --repMultiple           : Four variations of the computations in surface level representation
-	* Output Stream(optional)
+* *Output*
+	* (default)		: print to terminal
-		* --readEinPDF:  Save to file "output_tmp"
+	* --savePDF		: Save to file "output_tmp"
-		* By default prints to terminal

 ## Details
 * Branch:   [Diderot-Dev](https://github.com/cchiw/Diderot-Dev)
 * Syntax: printIR